francou/odmbook/README.md

-# odmbook
-Static files for odmbook.com
+Static files for the odmbook.com website.